dockersamples/wiremock-node-docker/README.md

 Before you move to the next step, stop the Backend API server by selecting Ctrl+D.

-## Scenario 2: Running Wiremock in a Docker container
+## Scenario 2: Running WireMock in a Docker container

 WireMock acts as the mock API that your backend will communicate with to retrieve data.
 The mock API responses have already been created for you in the mappings directory.